MohammadTarem/SecureToken/README.md

 ## AesEncryptor and SHA512Signer
 These two classes implement IEncryption and ISigner respectively.
 Any custom implementation could be used instead.

+## PBKDF2 Signer
+For longer and more secure signature this signer has been added with at least 10000 iterations and 128 byes length.

+## RsaEncryptor
+This class implements IEncryption and enable asymmetric encryption based on RSA algorithm.
+Minimum key size is 4098 bits.

 ## Authetication Handler
 The library extends AuthenticationBuilder class and provides easy inegration with Asp.netcore dependency injection.